Scotiabank phishing page revealed

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.

-• Check the URL carefully: Legitimate Nickel domains end with nickel.eu.
+• Check the URL carefully: Legitimate PNC domains end with pnc.com.
 Look for misspellings, extra words, or unusual top-level domains.

-• If in doubt, contact Nickel directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.
+• If in doubt, contact PNC directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.

 How it works: